polterguy/phosphorusfive/core/p5.exp/README.md

 is because of the iterator "/foo" parts above.
 The rest of the expression will be explained later, as we proceed downwards in our documentation.

-After evaluation of the above Hyperlisp, your node-set would look like this
+After evaluation of the above Hyperlisp, your node-set would look like this.
+Notice the values of your *[foo]* nodes.

 ```
 _data